 The Prince George TSA stretches from near the Alberta border in the southeast to Tweedsmuir Provincial Park in the southwest and Spatsizi Plateau Wilderness Park in the northwest.

-The TSA is part of the Omineca Natural Resource Region and is administered by the Prince George Natural Resource District and the Stuart Nechako Natural Resource District (previously known as the Fort St. James Natural Resource District and Vanderhoof Natural Resource District).
+The TSA is part of the Omineca Natural Resource Region and is administered by the Prince George Natural Resource District and the Stuart Nechako Natural Resource District.

-The Prince George TSA current allowable annual cut (AAC) is 6,935,023 cubic metres, effective January 1, 2023, AAC was adjusted due to First Nation Woodlands Licence (FNWL) N2E.
+Effective January 1, 2023, the Prince George TSA allowable annual cut (AAC) is 6,935,023 cubic metres, accounting for First Nation Woodlands Licence (FNWL) N2E adjustment.